 Previous cost-effectiveness analyses of hATTR did not include AEs in the base case and including them would be unlikely to change the findings qualitatively.

 Treatment Discontinuation

-Drug discontinuation was set equal to that seen in the NEURO-TTR (for patients taking inotersen) and APOLLO (for patients taking patisiran) trials.
-Base case values were calculated based on the reported discontinuation rates of 22.3% over 15 months (for inotersen) and 6.8% over 18 months (for patisiran).
+Drug discontinuation was set equal to that seen in the APOLLO trial for patients taking patisiran.
+Base case values were calculated based on the reported discontinuation rates of 6.8% over 18 months.

 Economic Inputs